-The Banking segment includes the business segment related to the origination of guaranteed loans to small and medium-sized enterprises, pension- and salary-backed loan portfolios and costs/income from assets under administration and the placement of third-party products.
-The Corporate segment includes activities related to the management of the Group's financial resources and costs/ income in support of the business activities.
+The Banking segment includes the business segment related to the origination of guaranteed loans to small and medium-sized enterprises, pension- and salary-backed loan portfolios and costs/income from assets under

+The Corporate segment includes activities related to the management of the Group's financial resources and costs/income in support of the business activities.
 Moreover, this segment includes all the consolidation entries, as well as all the interbank eliminations.